Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Are natural colours safer?

-Natural food colours like turmeric, beetroot extract and turmeric are generally safer than artificial ones.
+Natural food colours like turmeric and beetroot extract are generally safer than artificial ones.

 How long before behaviour improves after reducing colours?